Retention is king when it comes to membership sites.

 After all, for recurring revenue to be impactful, it needs to actually recur!

-We’ve talked several times on the blog and podcast before about ways to increase retention, and it’s definitely a topic that we could easily spend hours on!
+I’ve talked several times on the blog and podcast before about ways to increase retention…

-And with around two-thirds of membership owners unsatisfied with their churn rate and wanting to improve it, then it's clear many of us need to up our game.
+And with so many membership owners unsatisfied with their churn rate and wanting to improve it…

-But it’s one thing to talk about improving retention and another thing to actually implement, so in this article we’re taking a look not at why retention is important, but at some tools you can use to reduce your membership churn.
+But it’s one thing to talk about improving retention and another thing to actually implement!
+So, in this article, we’re taking a look not at why retention is important, but at some tools you can use to reduce your membership churn!

 Onboarding Tools